 - Dogs are welcome as long as they are leashed and their waste is not left on the trails.

-- Fishing is permitted from bridges, but lines and traps must be attended at all times and may not be tied off to bridge structures.
+- Fishing is permitted from bridges, but lines must be attended at all times and may not be tied off to bridge structures.
+Traps are prohibited.

 - Do not harass wildlife:

 - Don't approach too closely (defensive action from the animal may result!)

 - Don't throw objects

 - Tours for hire are not permitted.
 Organized guided tours by Parks & Recreation staff are available on the third Saturday of each month from 9:00-11:00am and the fourth Tuesday of each month from 10:00am-12:00pm.
 Please register at least one week in advance by calling the Atlantic Recreation Center at 904-310-3350.
 Participants should park in the Atlantic Recreation Center parking lot and meet at the Greenway entrance behind the Atlantic Recreation Center.

 Scoop the Poop!

 Scooping your pooch's poop isn't just a courtesy to your neighbors, it's good for the environment!

 Bring it- Make sure you have a plastic bag with you on every walk.

 Trash it- Dispose of pet waste in the trash or flush it (without the bag).